-But stop thinking about that and whether you will be able to make it or not.
+My final advice is to stop thinking about whether you will be able to make it or not.

 If you stop to think about all things you need to know and the work you have to do, you will end up overwhelmed and you won’t even be able to begin.

-That’s why it’s really important that you start with the core of your profession: creating content.
+That’s why it’s really important that you start with the core of your profession: creating content methodically and without pressure.

 Just focus on creating content and sharing it on your typical social networks.

 So now, I recommend you start thinking about the next idea for your video.

 And hit that record button.

 Will has been a full-time content creator since 2014.
 He’s an audio, video, and tech hobbyist dedicated to reviewing products and giving you the best tips he knows to grow your audience.